 In both cases, there can only be one attack equation between $\bfb_l$ and another point $\bfb_j$.
 Since the points of $T$ are distinct, for all $j$ between $2$ and $l - 1$, $\bfb_j$ can only be related to $\bfb_{j - 1}$ and $\bfb_{j + 1}$ through attack equations.
 Finally, $\bfb_1$ can only be related to $\bfb_2$ through an attack equation.
 In summary, $\calH$ contains at most $l - 1$ attack hyperplanes.
 If each $\bfb_j$ lies on only one fixation, then $\calH$ contains at most $2l - 1$ hyperplanes, which is impossible because $\calH$ has full rank.
-Therefore, one of the $\bfb_j$ must be a corner of $\calB$. \end{proof}
+Therefore, at least one of the $\bfb_j$ is a corner of $\calB$. \end{proof}